-- To provide an effective program of student personnel services and counseling. - To provide, through general education, opportunities for personal growth and development. - To provide university parallel course work designed to transfer to senior colleges and universities toward the baccalaureate degree. - To provide occupational education in specialized areas for those students who wish to become employable upon program completion. - To provide, through continuing education, opportunities for students who have assumed adult responsibilities and must attend school on a part-time basis. - To provide, through seminars, lectures, and discussion groups, programs of worthy leisure value, usually on a non-credit basis.
+- A. To provide an effective program of student services. - B. To provide, through general education, opportunities for personal growth and development. - C. To provide university parallel course work designed to transfer to senior colleges and universities toward the baccataureate degree. - D. To provide occupational education in specialized areas so that students may become employable upon program completion.

+- E. To provide, through continuing education: - Opportunities for students who have assumed adult responsibilities and must attend school on a part-time basis. - Seminars, lectures, discussion groups and other programs of worthy leisure value. - F. To provide compensatory educational opportunities for those who are culturally, educationally or socio-economically disadvantaged.